nfriedly/nfriedly.com/src/documents/techblog/2015-12-16-itead-sonoff-slampher-review.html.md

 in progress for their latest products, Sonoff and Slampher, and they sent me pre-release samples of each to review.

 The two devices are fairly similar, they're both essentially smart power switches.
-Both can be remote controlled via the included remote and a smartphone app, and both can be assigned a schedule through the same app.
+Both can be remote controlled via the included remote and/or via a Android or iOS app, and both can be assigned a schedule through said app.

 The only real difference is the connectors and amount of amperage the devices can handle:
 Sonoff is hard-wired via screw terminals, and can handle up to 10 amps